The Graph-Based Behavior-Aware Recommendation for Interactive News: Experiment

-From Table \ref{tab:4}, we see including the core and coritivity to the system does improve the performance for most of methods.
-The usage of user concentration feature is effective to boost the performance of our proposed G-BBAN.
-Specifically, the AUC of CNN-based, LSTM-based, and our method increases by 1.1\%, 2.1\% and 2.9\%, respectively.
-It's more significant on recurrent models, although the score of the LibFM, DeepFM and YouTubeNet does not increase prominently, or even decreased.
-We attribute the improvement of core and coritivity to two reasons: (i) the coritivity quantifies the importance of core nodes and helps to distinguish different users from an unitary perspective; (ii) in real dataset, the behavior sequence reflects user's concentration degree in some sense and our interaction behavior graph can make behavior patter more clear, which is further dug out by core and coritivity.
+From Table \ref{tab:4}, we see that including the concentration feature does improve the performance for most of methods.
+In particular, AUC metric of DKN, LSTM, and our method increases by 1.1\%, 2.1\% and 2.9\%, respectively; and CTR metric increases by 2.9\%, 2.7\% and 3.1\%.
+We attribute the improvement brought by concentration feature to two reasons: (i) the coritivity helps to distinguish different users from a unitary perspective; (ii) in interactive data, the behavior sequence reflects user's concentration degree implicitly and our behavior graph can make behavior pattern clearer, which is further dug out by core and coritivity indexes.